 - Myocardial infarction.

 - Systemic sclerosis (scleroderma).

-Occasional augury is an annoying condition, and it is rarely cause for concern, but if it is accompanied by other symptoms, a complication may be present as symptoms of associated diseases.
+Occasional augury is an annoying condition, and it is rarely causing concern, but if other symptoms accompany it, a complication may be present as symptoms of associated diseases.

 - Dark stools, tarry or bloody.

 - Pain that radiates from the back to the shoulder.

 - Sweating is accompanied by pain in the chest.